giovanniboscu/continuous-section-field/actions-examples/morphingtower/README.md

-# twist_tower - Geometric Properties Study
+# twisted Tower
 <p align="center">
 <img src="https://github.com/giovanniboscu/continuous-section-field/blob/main/images/twist_tower.jpg" alt="morphing" width="55%">
 </p>

+This example is part of the **[CSF — Continuous Section Field](https://github.com/giovanniboscu/continuous-section-field)** project, a Python engine for non-prismatic and polygon-resolved structural members.
+CSF treats any beam-like member as a continuous field along its axis: the cross-section is described by arbitrary polygonal regions, each of which can carry its own longitudinal law $w_i(z)$.

+If you work with sections that change shape, taper, rotate, or vary in material composition along their length — and you need accurate cross-sectional properties ($A(z)$, $I(z)$, $EA(z)$, $EI(z)$, $GJ(z)$) without discretising into stepped prismatic segments — CSF is built for that.

 ---

 ## Overview

-This document describes the geometry generation and cross-sectional property computation for the **twist_tower** model: a hollow tubular member whose cross-section morphs continuously along its longitudinal axis from a circular annulus at `z=0` to a rounded-rectangle annulus at `z=40`, with a continuous angular twist of 45°.

-Geometric properties (area, centroid, moments of inertia, principal moments, radii of gyration) are computed by CSF using closed-form polygon integrals (Shoelace / Green / Steiner) at 19 stations along z.
+The **twist_tower** model is designed to stress-test the full interpolation engine of CSF.
+It is not a simple taper: the cross-section simultaneously **changes shape** (circle → rounded rectangle) and **rotates** by 45° along the longitudinal axis.
+Every geometric quantity — area, centroid position, moments of inertia, wall thickness — varies continuously and non-trivially with z.

 ---

 ## Model Description

-The member transitions smoothly between two cross-section types.
-At `z=0` the section is a symmetric circular annulus.
-At `z=40` it has morphed into a rounded-rectangle annulus.
-Between these two endpoints every geometric property — area, centroid, moments of inertia, wall thickness — varies continuously and smoothly with z.
-Minimum area occurs near z=29, where the section is most compact.
+The member spans from `z=0` to `z=40`.
+At `z=0` it is a symmetric circular hollow annulus.
+At `z=40` it has morphed into a hollow rounded-rectangle annulus.
+Between these two endpoints every geometric property varies continuously and smoothly with z, driven by CSF's ruled-surface interpolation.
+Minimum cross-sectional area occurs near z=29, where the section is most compact.

-Outer and inner contours are discretised as **128-sided polygons**.
-The continuous shape transition exercises the full interpolation engine of CSF.
+Outer and inner contours are discretised as **128-sided polygons**, sufficient to represent smooth curved boundaries with negligible polygonal error.

 ---